Make A Payment Client Portal Contact

-How Do I Know My Auditor Is Qualified?
+How Do I Know My Employee Benefit Plan Auditor Is Qualified?

 Expertise in auditing multiple plan types can help weed out less experienced CPAs.
-If your plan's audit is your auditor’s only employee benefit plan audit or the only type of benefit plan he or she audits, you may want to consider finding a CPA with a more complete knowledge of requisite plan audit requirements and expertise.
+If your plan's audit is your auditor’s only employee benefit plan audit or the only type of benefit plan they audit, you may want to consider finding a CPA with a more complete knowledge of requisite plan audit requirements and expertise.

 Due to the complexity and ever-changing requirements, employee benefit plan audits require a CPA who takes part in concentrated employee benefit plan audit trainings on a regular basis.
 Being part of a voluntary membership group, like the American Institute of CPA’s Employee Benefit Plan Audit Quality Center, also helps ensure that your auditor has the training and resources needed to complete a quality audit.